Free Trial

 • The company's market cap stands at C$109.73 million with a PE ratio of -69.67, indicating potential struggles in profitability.

-In other Doubleview Gold news, Director Farshad Shirvani sold 148,000 shares of Doubleview Gold stock in a transaction dated Friday, July 18th.
-The stock was sold at an average price of C$0.63, for a total transaction of C$93,240.00.
-Over the last ninety days, insiders sold 232,000 shares of company stock worth $150,265.
-18.15% of the stock is owned by insiders.
+In related news, Director Farshad Shirvani sold 148,000 shares of the business's stock in a transaction dated Friday, July 18th.
+The shares were sold at an average price of C$0.63, for a total value of C$93,240.00.
+Insiders have sold a total of 232,000 shares of company stock worth $150,265 in the last ninety days.
+Insiders own 18.15% of the company's stock.

 About Doubleview Gold